AbhishekBaiju/Web-Development-Learning-Plan/README.md

 # 30-Day Web Development Learning Plan

-This is a comprehensive 30-day study plan for learning PHP, SQL, Laravel, Vue.js, and JavaScript.
+This comprehensive 30-day study plan is for learning PHP, SQL, Laravel, Vue.js, and JavaScript.
 The plan is designed to cover the basics and provide hands-on projects to reinforce your learning.

 ## Week 1-2: PHP and SQL